10 Best Herbal Baths For Coughing Fits

 pinus sylvestris bath

-Pinus sylvestris, commonly known as the Scots pine, has been traditionally used in herbal baths to soothe respiratory discomfort, including coughing fits.
+Pinus sylvestris, commonly known as Scots pine, has been traditionally used in herbal baths to alleviate symptoms of coughing fits due to its calming and anti-inflammatory properties.

 matricaria chamomilla bath

-However, individuals with allergies to plants in the daisy family should exercise caution and consult a healthcare provider before using chamomile baths.
+While chamomile baths are generally safe, individuals with allergies to plants in the daisy family should exercise caution and consult a healthcare provider before use.

 sambucus nigra bath

-Sambucus nigra, commonly known as European elderberry, has been traditionally used in herbal baths to alleviate symptoms of coughing fits.
+Zingiber officinale, commonly known as ginger, has been traditionally used in herbal baths to alleviate symptoms of coughing fits due to its warming and anti-inflammatory properties.